9-year-old in HIV remission for years -- without drugs

 "We are delighted and excited by what happened with this child ... we need to extrapolate (from this) to the benefit of other children on antiretroviral drugs," said Dr. Mark Cotton, professor of pediatrics at Stellenbosch University in South Africa, who co-led the study.
 "Africa is still the epicenter of the epidemic and more babies are acquiring HIV than anywhere else."

-Cotton hopes his team presenting the boy's results will boost morale, both among cure researchers and those managing treatment programs for children across the continent.
+Cotton hopes his team presenting these results will boost morale, both among cure researchers and those managing treatment programs for children across the continent.

 Dr. Deborah Persaud, professor pediatrics at Johns Hopkins University School of Medicine in the United States, agreed this discovery will become useful in terms of treating HIV-infected infants.